harshitpaunikar1/windows-offline-ai-app/.github/project-buildup-history.md

 - Task summary: Added a warmup call on startup that runs a dummy query to populate the cache before the user's first real request.
 Eliminates the cold-start latency on first use.
 - Deliverable: Startup warmup call added to eliminate first-query cold-start delay.
+## 2025-10-13 - Day 5: Packaging

+- Task summary: Worked on packaging the Windows Offline AI App for distribution today.
+The goal is a single executable that bundles the model weights and the Python runtime so the user doesn't need to install anything.
+Used PyInstaller with a custom spec file.
+The first bundle attempt was 4.2GB which was too large.
+Profiled the dependencies and found that numpy was including the full BLAS library even though only the CPU path was needed.
+Switched to a lighter numpy build and got the bundle down to 1.8GB.
+- Deliverable: PyInstaller bundle created.
+Size reduced from 4.2GB to 1.8GB by optimizing BLAS dependency.